 The Company has a number of bank guarantee facilities and bilateral lines of credit in various foreign countries currently supported by cash, letters of credit or pledged assets and collateral under the Credit Facility.
 The Credit Facility allows letters of credit and bank guarantee issuances of up to \$80.0 million from the bilateral lines of credit secured by pledged assets and collateral under the Credit Facility.
-As of December 31, 2023, \$45.8 million in bank guarantees were outstanding.
-In addition, a subsidiary of the Company located in the Netherlands has a Euro-denominated bank guarantee agreement secured by local assets under which \$1.3 million in bank guarantees were outstanding as of December 31, 2023.
-As of December 31, 2023, the borrowers of these facilities and agreements were in compliance with all related financial and other restrictive covenants.
+As of December 31, 2024 and 2023, \$45.9 million and \$45.8 million in bank guarantees were outstanding, respectively, inclusive of \$1.1 million and \$1.3 million in outstanding bank guarantees as of December 31, 2024 and 2023, respectively, under a Euro-denominated bank guarantee agreement held by a subsidiary of the Company located in the Netherlands and secured by local assets, as well as \$2.1 million and \$2.3 million in outstanding bank guarantees as of December 31, 2024 and 2023, respectively, under Yuan-denominated bank guarantee agreements held by a subsidiary of the Company located in China and secured by local assets.
+As of December 31, 2024, the borrowers of these facilities and agreements were in compliance with all related financial and other restrictive covenants.